jarrodharvey/intro-to-automation-for-dpp/README.md

 6. Drag and drop all of the files from the 'BoostNote_Import' folder into the 'notes' folder
 7. Go back to BoostNote
 8. Go to View > Reload
-9. A new folder called "Unknown 1" would have appeared; right click this and rename it "Organize-tool"
+9. A new folder called "Unknown 1" would have appeared; right click this and rename it "Organize"

 Now set Sublime Text as your default .yml editor.